PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset

 \subsection{Using PhD for Mode-Oriented VHE}

 \cref{fig:task_mode1} illustrates mode-wise model performance.
 MLLMs working relatively well in the \phd-base mode tend to have stronger visual input.
-This is achieved either with larger visual encoders, as the cases of MiniGPT-v2, Qwen-VL and InstructBLIP using ViT-G/14 or ViT-bigG/14, or supporting higher image resolutions, see LLaVA-1.6 and LLaVA-1.6-L that accept a larger input of 672$\times$672 or 1344$\times336$.
+This is achieved either with stronger visual encoders, as the cases of LLaVA-OneVision, InternVL-1.5, and Cambrian-1 using SoViT-400m/14, InternViT-6B or hybrid vision structure, or supporting higher image resolutions, see Molmo and MiniGPT4-v2 that accept multiscale or larger input.

-In contrast to the visual part, using a larger LLM does not necessarily lead to a better MLLM.
-As previously noted in \cref{ssec:overall-vhe}, LLaVA-1.5-L with Vicuna-13B-1.5 has nearly the same PhD Index (0.270) as LLaVA-1.5 with Vicuna-7B-1.1 (0.265).
-We see from \cref{fig:task_mode1} that the larger LLM indeed improves the performance in \phd-iac (0.082$\rightarrow$0.099), \phd-icc (0.011$\rightarrow$0.019) and \phd-ccs (0.534$\rightarrow$0.542), yet suffers loss in \phd-base (0.443$\rightarrow$0.422).
+In contrast to the visual part, using a larger LLM alone does not necessarily lead to a better MLLM.
+As noted in \cref{ssec:overall-vhe}, LLaVA-1.5-L with Vicuna-13B-1.5 has nearly the same PhD Index (0.270) as LLaVA-1.5 with Vicuna-7B-1.5 (0.265).
+We see from \cref{fig:task_mode1} that the larger LLM indeed improves the performance in \phd-sec (0.082$\rightarrow$0.099), \phd-icc (0.011$\rightarrow$0.019) and \phd-ccs (0.534$\rightarrow$0.542), yet suffers loss in \phd-base (0.443$\rightarrow$0.422).
 Similar results can be more evidently observed in the case of InstructBLIP-L \vs InstructBLIP (\phd-base Index: 0.535$\rightarrow$0.324).
-Our conjecture is that although a larger LLM better understands user instructions, its successful use requires more targeted training for vision-language alignment.
+Our conjecture is that although a larger LLM better understands user instructions, its successful use within an MLLM requires more targeted training for vision-language alignment.

-Comparing the four modes, the performance of the open-source MLLMs on \phd-icc and \phd-iac is overall low, see \cref{fig:task_mode1}.
-The result suggests that when provided with a multi-modal input, the current models favor the textual part.
+Comparing the four modes, the performance of the open-source MLLMs on \phd-icc and \phd-sec is generally low.
+When provided with a multi-modal input, the models favor the textual part.
 Substituting a 13-B LLM for its 7-B counterpart helps tackling the inconsistency in the multi-modal input, see \cref{fig:llm-size}.
-However, a larger LLM might rely more on its internal knowledge for decoding, resulting in performance degeneration on \phd-base and \phd-ccs for which the image content shall carry more weights.
+However, a larger LLM might rely more on its internal knowledge for decoding, resulting in worse performance on \phd-base and \phd-ccs for which the image content shall carry more weights.
 In particular, \phd-ccs reveals a deeper and intrinsic challenge of VH: conflicts between the given image content and the model's internal knowledge.
 Solving the challenge demands a more comprehensive approach that goes beyond isolated improvements on the visual or language components.